song31/comix-server/README.md

 ## How to contribute

-Bug reports and pull requests are always welcomed.
+Bug reports and pull requests are always welcome.